 In sliding-window-based approaches for object detection, subimages of an input image are tested whether they contain the object of interest [29].
 Potentially, every possible subwindow in an input image might contain the object of interest.
 However, in a VGA image there are already 23,507,020,800 possible subwindows and the number of possible subwindows grows as n^4 for images of size $n \times n$ (see App.
-A.1 for a proof), we restrict the search space to a subspace \mathscr{R} by employing the following constraints.
-We assume that the object of interest retains its aspect ratio.
+A.1 for a proof).
+We restrict the search space to a subspace \mathcal{R} by employing the following constraints.
+First, we assume that the object of interest retains its aspect ratio.
 Furthermore, we introduce margins d_x and d_y between two adjacent subwindows and set d_x and d_y to be $\frac{1}{10}$ of the values of the original bounding box.
 In order to employ the search on multiple scales, we use a scaling factor $s = 1.2^a, a \in \{-10...10\}$ for the original bounding box of the object of interest.
+We also consider subwindows with a minimum area of 25 pixels only.
+The size of the set of all subwindows \mathcal{R} constrained in this manner is then